Code of Student Conduct

 If the student withdraws from the College, after an incident where policy may be violated, the charges will be dropped and proceedings terminated.
 If the Respondent later reapplies for readmission, the Vice President for Student Life and Dean of Students, or designee will decide whether he or she shall be subject to further discipline as a requirement of readmission.

-The time periods provided in the Student Code of Conduct may only be extended by the Vice President for Student Affairs and Dean of Students or Associate Dean of Students, or designee and, then, only if one of those administrators determines that there are reasonable extenuating circumstances.
+The time periods provided in the Code of Student Conduct may only be extended by the Vice President for Student Life and Dean of Students or Associate Dean of Students, or designee and, then, only if one of those administrators determines that there are reasonable extenuating circumstances.
 The decision as to whether or not to extend any time period is final.

 Members of the College community are expected to comply with any request or directive issued by a Student Conduct Official in connection with a student conduct proceeding, unless compliance would result in significant personal hardship or substantial interference with normal College functions.
 Such circumstances should be presented to the Student Conduct Official within two (2) days of delivery of the request to appear.